-Whether your toddler is riding a pedal or balance bike, it’s important to teach them proper road safety as well.
-Teach them to stick to cycling lanes where possible, and dress them in brightly colored clothes when on the road.
+Whether your toddler is riding a pedal or balance bike, it’s important to teach them proper road safety.
+Teach them to stick to cycling lanes where possible, and dress them in brightly colored clothes when they’re on the road.

 A Family Affair: Benefits of Biking Together